xenji/kafka-topic-analyzer/README.md

 By now, the only way of installing it is building it from source or via `cargo install kafka-topic-analyzer`.
 In both cases you need to have the rust toolchain installed via [http://rustup.rs/](http://rustup.rs/).

+### Dependencies

+### librdkafka
+When installed from source, the binary can build librdkafka as part of the dependency resolution process.
+Please see the [rdkafka-rust dependency documentation](https://github.com/fede1024/rust-rdkafka/#installation) for the detailed requirements.

+The `rdkafka-rust` dependency exports a feature flag, which enables dynamic linking of the librdkafa dependency.

+You can compile this project with `cargo build --features "dynamic_linking"` in order to use the shared library instead of building it with the dependencies.